eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

 ## Module runtime

-Ceylon's module runtime is based on JBoss Modules, a technology that also exists at the very core of JBoss 7.
+Ceylon's module runtime is based on JBoss Modules, a technology that also exists at the very core of JBoss AS 7.
 Given a list of module repositories, the runtime automatically locates a module archive and its versioned dependencies in the repositories, even downloading module archives from remote repositories if necessary.